 Whipped Peanut Butter Frosting

-For the frosting, you’ll want to make sure the heavy whipping cream is chilled before you start to beat it.
-It also helps the whipping cream to thicken quickly if you freeze your mixing bowl for about 15 to 20 minutes before you start beating.
-I also suggest using smooth peanut butter.
+I love this frosting!
+For the peanut butter frosting recipe, you’ll want to make sure the heavy whipping cream is chilled before you start to beat it.
+It also helps the whipping cream to thicken quickly if you freeze your mixing bowl for about 15 to 20 minutes before you start beating in your stand mixer.
+I also suggest using smooth creamy peanut butter.
 And if we’re getting really specific, I also suggest using Skippy Peanut Butter – for no other reason than it’s my favorite!
+It makes this frosting so light and fluffy!

 As you start to decorate this chocolate peanut butter cake, there’s a couple things to remember: